 Zheng Yang, Affiliate Researcher

-Zheng is an affiliate staff researcher in the Stanford Urban Informatics Lab.
+Zheng is an affiliate staff researcher in the Stanford Urban Informatics Lab and a research scientist at Engie.
 His research focuses on urban system dynamics, urban level energy awareness, energy efficiency policy recommendations, building energy analytics, and human-building interactions.
 He earned his PhD in Civil Engineering with the specialization on Informatics for Intelligent Built Environment from University of Southern California and was a Viterbi Fellow in the School of Engineering.
 He received his MS in Civil Engineering from University of Southern California and two BS in Mechanical Engineering and Construction Management from Tianjin University.
 Zheng is a fan of travelling.
 Discovering the world has always been and continues to be part of his lifestyle.

 [first name].[last name]@stanford.edu